Measuring Impact: 2019 Benefit Report

 Like any successful company, Certified B Corps make profit.
 It’s what we do with that profit that differentiates us from traditional companies.
 At Mightybytes, that’s a badge we wear with honor.

-Our work throughout 2018 was consistently profitable, enabling us to create the significant positive social and environmental impact outlined in this report.
-We are grateful for clients who choose to do business with Mightybytes and support a more sustainable and inclusive economy.
+Our work throughout 2019 was consistently profitable, enabling us to create the significant positive social and environmental impact outlined in this report.
+We are so grateful for clients who choose to do business with Mightybytes and support a more regenerative and inclusive economy.
+Thank you.

-Thank you for reading our annual benefit report for 2018.
+Thanks for reading our annual benefit report for 2019.
 If you have any questions about the material covered in this report, please feel free to contact us.
-If you would like to read more about our approach to running a purpose-driven business, read our Agencies of Change series on B the Change.

 It is my opinion that Mightybytes has acted in accordance with its general public benefit purpose under the Illinois Benefit Corporation Act and that the directors and officers of Mightybytes have complied with their duties under Sections 4.01(a) and 4.10(a) of the Act, respectively.
 I have received no compensation for Benefit Director tasks.
 The board’s powers or discretion have not been restricted or dispensed with in any way.